VAW-116: 1980s

-VAW-116 transitioned to the E-2C and made a Western Pacific/Indian Ocean deployment from February 26, 1980 to October 15, 1980, aboard USS Constellation in support of Iranian Contingency Operations.
+VAW-116 transitioned to the E-2C and made a Western Pacific/Indian Ocean deployment from 26 February 1980 to 15 October 1980, aboard USS Constellation in support of Iranian Contingency Operations.
 The squadron was assigned to Carrier Air Wing TWO in July 1981.
-On April 7, 1982, the squadron embarked on USS Ranger for a Western Pacific/Indian Ocean deployment.
-Returning in October 1982, the squadron remained with Carrier Air Wing Two aboard USS Kitty Hawk, deploying on January 13, 1984.
+On 7 April 1982, the squadron embarked on USS Ranger for a Western Pacific/Indian Ocean deployment.
+Returning in October 1982, the squadron remained with Carrier Air Wing Two aboard USS Kitty Hawk, deploying on 13 January 1984.
 In July 1987, the squadron deployed aboard USS Ranger for a six-month Western Pacific/Indian Ocean deployment providing support for Operation Earnest Will in the Persian Gulf.
-On February 24, 1989, the squadron deployed aboard USS Ranger to the Western Pacific and the Indian Ocean, supporting operations with the Oman Air Force and Royal Thai Air Force.
-VAW-116 sailed aboard USS Ranger on December 8, 1990, to the Western Pacific in support of Operations Desert Shield and Desert Storm.
+On 24 February 1989, the squadron deployed aboard USS Ranger to the Western Pacific and the Indian Ocean, supporting operations with the Oman Air Force and Royal Thai Air Force.
+VAW-116 sailed aboard USS Ranger on 8 December 1990, to the Western Pacific in support of Operations Desert Shield and Desert Storm.
 During Operation Desert Storm the squadron flew 1,364 total flight hours and spent 93 days on station in the Persian Gulf.